You are here: Urology Textbook > Urologic surgery > Thoracoabdominal incision

 - Supine position with hyperextension of the lumbar spine, lifting the ipsilateral shoulder to 30 degrees (oblique positioning pillows) and hanging the ipsilateral arm to a bracket with 90 degrees anteversion in the shoulder joint and 90 degrees of flexion in the elbow joint.

-- Perioperative antibiotic prophylaxis, if the urinary or gastrointestinal tract is entered or if risk factors for a wound infection are present.
+- Perioperative antibiotic prophylaxis, if the urinary or gastrointestinal tract is entered or if risk factors for surgical site infections are present.

 Surgical Technique of a Thoracoabdominal Incision